microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ## PipsPager class

-Represents a control that provides a interaction and navigation of a paginated layout view (ListView, GridView, ItemsRepeater, DataGrid, etc.) when the page numbers do not need to be visually known.
+Represents a control that provides interaction and navigation of a paginated layout view (ListView, GridView, ItemsRepeater, DataGrid, etc.) when the page numbers do not need to be visually known.

 The PipsPager, like the other pager controls, is independent of the layout views and